 Free introductory class:

-Covers the basic considerations for potential beekeepers: legal aspects, space needs, risks, startup costs, time requirements for hive maintenance, and Q & A.
+Covers the basic considerations for potential beekeepers: legal aspects, space needs, risks, equipment needed, startup costs, and time requirements for hive maintenance.

 "Intro to Beekeeping" seminar

 * 2nd in series - Requires a $30 fee individual/ $40 fee for couple or pair sharing class materials.

 An overview of how to acquire your own bee colony: tools and supplies, handling bees, colony management throughout the year, harvesting honey and more.
 Includes “Bee-sentials” beekeeping handbook.
 It is recommended that participants attend a “Beekeeping: is it for me?” presentation prior to this seminar.

 "Build Your Own Beehive" workshop

 * 3rd in series - Requires a $110 fee

 Primary registrant must have attended an Osceola County “Intro to Beekeeping” seminar to participate in this workshop.
 You will build your own fully functional, ten-frame beehive to take home.
 Each beehive kit includes: unassembled hive body, 10 unassembled frames, foundation for frames, assembled inner cover, assembled outer cover, assembled screened bottom board, entrance reducer.
 All supplies and equipment to construct the hive are supplied.
 Registration fee covers one hive and up to two attendees (bees, beekeeping tools, protective gear not included).